Bergamot Essential Oil 101

 - Body soak: Bergamot is known as a relaxant—add 7 drops to your tub for a cozy yet refreshing experience.

 - Face steam: add 7 drops of Bergamot and 4 drops of Grapefruit to a bowl of hot water.
 Cover your face with a towel over the bowl and breathe deeply.
-The oils help tighten and brighten your skin.
+The oils help tighten and rejuvenate your skin.

 Blends well with